mahaloz/mahaloz.re/_posts/2024-01-10-dec-history-pt2.md

 The future of _perfect decompilation_ is tied to improving these two scores.
 I believe with open and community-driven work, we will achieve near-perfect decompilation.

-I'd like to acknowledge the [DARPA AMP](https://www.darpa.mil/program/assured-micropatching) grant for funding this research.
+I'd like to acknowledge the [DARPA AMP](https://www.darpa.mil/program/assured-micropatching) program for funding this research.
 Lastly, I'd like to thank you, the reader.
 Your support motivates us to keep pushing the boundaries of what is possible.